0LNetworkCommunity/libra-legacy-v6/specifications/move_adapter/README.md

 A Module is logically a collection of functions and data structures.
 A Script is just an entry point, a single function with arguments and no return value.

-Modules can be thought as library or shared code, whereas Scripts can only come in input with the Transaction.
+Modules can be thought as diemry or shared code, whereas Scripts can only come in input with the Transaction.

 Binaries are composed by a couple of headers and a set of tables.
 Some of those tables are common to both Modules and Scripts, others specific to one or the other.